jupyter/enhancement-proposals/62-cell-id/cell-id.md

 1. How is splitting cells handled?
    - One cell (second part of the split) gets a new cell ID.
 2. What if I copy and paste (surely you do not want duplicate ids...)
-   - On paste, give the pasted cell a new ID.
-The copied (source) cell keeps its original ID.
+   - A cell in the clipboard should have an id, but paste always needs to check for collisions and generate a new id if and only if there is one.
+The application can choose to preserve the id if it doesn't violate this constraint.
 3. What if you cut-paste (surely you want to keep the id)?
    - On paste give the pasted cell a different ID if there's already one with the same ID as being pasted.
 For cut this means the id can be preserved because there's no conflict on resolution of the move action.
 This does mean the application would need to keep track of the ids in order to avoid duplications if it's assigning ids to the document's cells.
 4. What if you cut-paste, and paste a second time?